 In the trial garden, I am growing onions using two methods.
 The first one is planting onion seedlings, which is the method I am focusing on this this post.
 The second is direct seeding.
 I sowed 4-15' rows of onion seed the first week of April.
 The rule of thumb for direct seeding bulbing onions is at least 4 weeks before the last frost date.
+(All information in this post applies to leeks, however bunching onions can be planted and sown all season long.)

 The first and most important step to transplanting onion seedlings is bed prep.
 While weeds can be trouble for many vegetable crops, they are especially troublesome for onions.
 Onions have very little foliage, and need a lot of room to produce a big bulb.